jitsi-contrib/installers/README.md

-# installers
+# Jitsi Installers

 - [Jitsi base](jitsi-base/)

-  installer for a standalone Jitsi server.
+  To install a standalone Jitsi server.

 - [Jitsi-Jibri](jitsi-jibri)

-  installer for a standalone Jitsi server with recording/streaming capability.
+  To install a standalone Jitsi server with recording/streaming capability.